-WLDT 68 CERTIFICATION PREPARATION
+WLDT 68 CERTIFICATION PREPARATION 2.0 Units

 Welding skills preparation for certification testing.
-Theory of American Welding Society D1.1, American Society of Mechanical Engineers Section IX and American Petroleum Institute 1104.
+Application of American Welding Society D1.1, American Society of Mechanical Engineers Section IX and American Petroleum Institute 1104 as it relates to welder certification.

 Recommended Course Preparation: WLDT 61AL or WLDT 61BL or WLDT 62AL or WLDT 62BL or WLDT 69A or WLDT 69B with a minimum grade of C